 8. Prepare for job hunting interviews

 All these efforts can be a complete waste of time if you are not ready for an interview.
 Being mentally and physically prepared for an interview can make or break your whole impression.
 Do your homework about common interview questions, prepare your own unique answers to them, and practice as much as you can.
 Practice makes the man perfect.
 Try asking a friend or someone close to do a practice interview with you.
 Focus on your body language too.
 This will increase your confidence and you will be well prepared for your next interview.
+Read more about professional logo design and business website.

 9. Follow up and write thank you notes